Top 5 Concierge Medicine Myths

 Myth #4: The Doctor Comes to Your House

 While it may be true that some concierge medical practices offer house-call, it tends to be those with higher rates and they usually charge an extra fee for it.
 At Dedication Health, we see all our patients in our state-of-the-art practice.
-Not only is it equipped with just about everything one could need for diagnostic testing, but it’s also designed for comfort and privacy.
+Our lab is fully-equipped for diagnostic testing and our office suites are designed for comfort and privacy.
 This enables more people to gain access to better care.

 Myth #5: It’s Hard to Join a Concierge Practice